 The characteristics of an infrastructure asset provide a compelling investment different than other real assets or equities in general.
 Infrastructure projects are usually large, long in duration and capital-intensive, creating high barriers to entry for competition.

 As crucial services, they tend to have inelastic demand with regulated pricing, creating fairly predictable revenue streams that typically provide stable and reliable cash flows.
 Select investors have long sought the unique characteristics of infrastructure to diversify their equity risk exposure, generate income and hedge against long-term inflation.

 There are also unique risks associated with infrastructure assets, including regulatory, political and natural disaster risk.
 To mitigate these risks, diversification is paramount.
 Advisors should examine the makeup of a fund in terms of geography (economic segment, region, country), revenue type (regulated, demand, patronage), and sub-sector concentration (broader representation is better).

 Today, infrastructure assets increasingly have been made available through listed equity markets.
 Some public entities even are available for investment as common stock, such as Sydney, Australia’s airport and seaports in Shenzhen, China and South America.

 ETFs are one simple way to access infrastructure investments.
-A bottom-up approach, such as in the FlexShares STOXX Global Broad Infrastructure Fund (NFRA), may be advantageous because it: 1) targets portions of the asset class in greater breadth due to its focus on sub-sector classifications that are impossible to carve out, like wireless towers, and 2) offers broader diversification by going beyond energy, utilities and transportation to include communications and social infrastructure.
+A bottom-up approach may be advantageous because it: 1) targets portions of the asset class in greater breadth due to its focus on sub-sector classifications that are impossible to carve out, like wireless towers, and 2) offers broader diversification by going beyond energy, utilities and transportation to include communications and social infrastructure.

 Note: Before investing, carefully consider ETF investment objectives, risks, charges and expenses.
 This and other information are in the prospectus and are in a summary prospectus.
 Read the prospectus carefully before you invest.